REGADAS1/audio-bulk-renamer/README.md

 To respect the commercial scope of the project and protect client interests, the following are **excluded**:

-- ❌ Any compiled executables (`.exe`, `.app`, `.dmg`)
+- ❌ Any compiled executables (`.exe`, `.app`, `.dmg`, `.pkg`)
-- ❌ Commercial icons, branding or graphics
+- ❌ Commercial icons, branding, or proprietary UI assets
-- ❌ Distribution-ready installers or assets
+- ❌ Distribution-ready installers or build scripts for deployment

 ---